smoralb/race-control-tv/README.md

 At this time, content from the current session and old sessions are availble, including F1, F2, F3...
 Onboard channels when available are supported, as well as technical channels like the tracker channel.

-Multiple channels playback is not supported.
+This app currently use the F1TV 2.0 apis and support stream content of 1080p at 50FPS

 Audio selection (language or no commentary) is supported.

 Application is not translated and only available in english.

-## Attention
-F1 has now (on Google Chrome) a native cast button, that works pretty decent, and also works with the new APIs (witch this app currently **does not** support
+Feel free to translate it an open a PR :D

 ## Install